 Students must earn a final grade of at least a C to pass any SCJ or outside requirement course on the track sheet.
-A final grade of C- or lower will have to be retaken.
-All credit SCJ and outside-required courses on the track sheet must be taken for letter grade.
+Only grades of ‘C’ or higher in SCJ courses, the student’s area of concentration, and other courses as required by the school shall apply for graduation.
 A pass (P) grade is not acceptable for credit courses.
 Please keep in mind that a C average will not meet graduation requirements.

 An incomplete grade IN is a temporary grade given at the discretion of the instructor for work not completed, because of serious interruption not caused by the student’s own negligence.
 An incomplete must be made up as quickly as possible but no longer than two consecutive semesters after the initial taking of the course; otherwise, it will automatically default to an F. The student must not register again for the course to make up the incomplete.
 There is no extension to the two consecutive semester deadline.
 Students, who have incomplete grades on their records, must remove the incomplete by the end of the fourth week of the term in which they plan to graduate.
 Failure to do so will result in a cancellation of graduation.
 The student will need to reapply for graduation.
 Students are responsible for following-up with their professors to ensure the timely submission of a grade change.

 Undergraduate students may use the forgiveness policy a maximum of three times for the purpose of improving their GPA.
 The forgiveness policy is a method by which students may repeat a limited number of courses, provided the grade earned is less than a C, to improve their grade point average (GPA).
 Only the grade received on the last repeat is used in the GPA calculation.
 There is no time limit on the use of the forgiveness policy for grades; however, the forgiveness policy cannot be used once a degree is posted.